Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 That evening, the Capitol Concerts portion of the program is budgeted at $6.4 million from the National Park Service budget, which is under the Interior Department, said Annie Orloff, Udall's press secretary.

-It will be followed by a joint show put on by two firework companies, Phantom Fireworks and Fireworks by Grucci, who will launch from behind the Lincoln Memorial for a display lasting 15 to 20 minutes.
+It will be followed by a joint show put on by two firework companies, Phantom Fireworks and Fireworks by Grucci, that will launch from behind the Lincoln Memorial for a display lasting 15 to 20 minutes.
 As a result, they are donating an estimated $750,000 or more as part of the plans, said William Weimer, vice president of Phantom Fireworks.

 "It will be a pretty overwhelming display," said Weimer.
 "We saw an opportunity and approached the government in March to make the donation and try to give back to the country that has been so good to us. ...
 It's a privilege and an honor for us to do this."